 How to declutter your home in eight simple steps

-A cluttered home doesn’t just mess with your interior design it can get your mind in a muddle and increase your stress levels too.
+A cluttered home can get your mind in a muddle and increase your stress levels too.
 But if you’re not a naturally tidy person or you have a habit of hoarding, decluttering your home can seem like a mammoth mission.
 To help we’ve come up with some simple steps you can take to make your home that bit clearer.

 Clear surfaces, no stacks of post and a fridge free from children’s drawings or handwritten reminders – sounds like a dream!
 But actually it can be a reality.